mrcloudmustache/aws-solutions-architect/compute.md

  * Slef managed nodes - admin manually provisions ec2 instances,
  * Managed node group - automated provisioning of ec2 nodes EKS optimized images, node is part of autoscaling group managed by EKS
  * Fargate - Will create worker nodes on demand.
 Fully managed by AWS.

+## ECR
+* AWS managed contianer registry used for centrally hosting container images
+* Public ECR - accessible from internet, need to be authenticated to push images
+* Private ECR - not accessible from intenet, need to be authenticated to pull and push images
+* Image lifecycle management
+* Security image scanning

 ## CloudTrail
 * API activity is logged to a CloudTrail Event